The Large Munsterlander Association of Canada (LMAC)

 We encourage potential owners to do their homework, including meeting an LM owner and dog where possible.
 Even "retired" breeders may be willing to show their dogs and answer questions about the breed.
 Most breeders encourage continued contact with puppy buyers/owners.

 All sires and dams have earned at least a Prize III in the NAVHDA Natural Ability test or a Fair in the VHDF HAE test or a Pass in the VJP test.
 Their total test scores and accompanying ratings are shown below.
-Some dogs have also run in intermediate level hunt tests, such as NAVHDA UPT or VHDF AHAE, or JGHV HZP.
+Most dogs have also run in intermediate level hunt tests, such as NAVHDA UPT or VHDF AHAE, or JGHV HZP.
 Some have also run in the highest level tests, such NAVHDA UT or the VHDF PE test or the JGHV VGP test.
 All dogs were judged to be of normal temperament in their test.
-They have all been certified HD free.
-Their rating is shown.
+They have all been certified HD free and are free of elbow dysplasia.
 Some dogs have received Progeny Performance Awards when at least four of their pups from a single litter have passed first level tests.

 Other LMAC Breeders